bmatt974/OpenServ-DeFAI-Assistant-on-Steroids/README.md

 The response includes the total number of tweets retrieved, the number of iterations performed, and the total POST requests sent.
 Pagination is handled to ensure complete data processing.

-Prompts examples:
+**Prompt example with sent to an external API :**

 ```
-Process all tweets and conversations from one hour ago up to now, for each of the following:
+Process all tweets and conversations from one hour ago up to now, for each of the following User IDs:
 - 1852674305517342720
 - 1849681919253925888
 - 223921570

-Create one task per user.
-For each task, post the conversations data to: https://example.com/api/v1/tweets
+Create one task per user, and for each task, perform the following actions:

+- Retrieve (scrape) the user's tweets and conversations within the specified time range.
-Use the Bearer token stored in the secret.
+- Immediately POST the scraped data to: https://example.com/api/v1/tweets using the Bearer token stored in the secret.

-In case of any error while processing a user, skip to the next user without stopping the process.
+If an error occurs while processing a specific user (either during scraping or posting), skip to the next user without stopping the overall process.

 ```

+**Prompt example with result stored in multiple JSON files :**

 ```
 Process all tweets and conversations from one hour ago up to now, for each of the following:
 - aixbt_agent